beekama/NutritionApp/README.md

     --- --- --- --- GroupListApapter
     --- --- --- --- --- TextView foods -> clickListener -> AddFoodToJournal (as edit)

+# Nutrition Analysis
+The *NutritionAnalysis* class provides analysis based on a List of Foods and the users personal settings.
+Afters instanciation, it provides to following functions:

+    getTotalEnergy() /* convenience function to get the total energy */ Nutrition getNutritionMissing() /* get the absolute nutrition missing (per day) */ Nutrition getNutritionActual()  /* get the total amount of nutrion collected */ HashMap<NutritionElement, Float> getNutritionPercentage() /* calculate .XX float values from the above information */ ArrayList<NutritionPercentageTupel> getNutritionPercentageSorted() /* get the above information sorted */ ArrayList<NutritionPercentageTupel> getNutritionPercentageSortedFilterZero() /* get the above information without zero-values */

+# Conversions
+All conversions (milligram, microgram, joule, kcal, etc..) are handled in static functions in *other.Conversions*.
+Only the following units should be persisted in fields of instanciated object:

+    microgram (UG) for weights
+    joule for energy

+The static function *normalize(String unitName, int inputAmount)* should be used to obtain those values.

+# Handling Date
+All date(-time) formats are listed as public static fields in *other.Utils*, new formats shoul only be added when absolutely nessesary.
+The dates can be parsed as follows:

+    LocalDate d = LocalDate.parse(other.Utils.sqliteDateFormat, STRING);
+    LocalDateTime dt = LocalDate.parse(other.Utils.sqliteDatetimeFormat, STRING);
+    LocalDateTime dt = LocalDate.parse(other.Utils.sqliteDateZeroPaddedFormat, STRING);

+The last one basicly replacing the hours, minutes and sections values with zeros to get the start of the day.
+Formating works analogous:

+    String formated = dt.format(other.Utils.XXXXX);

 ## Building the Database
 Goto the [USDA Website](https://fdc.nal.usda.gov/download-datasets.html), download the **FNDDS** dataset and the **Suporting data for Downloads** and unpack it into the *"helper\_scripts"*-directory.
 Then execute the ``make_db.py``-script. (sqlite3 + python3 is required for this).